 Description

-This rich and savory cream of onion soup tastes like it was simmered on the stove all day.
+This rich and savory creamy onion soup recipe tastes like it was simmered on the stove all day.
 But it is quick and easy to make for a weeknight dinner.
-It's also lower in carbs without any flour to thicken the soup.
+It has the most delicious flavor and you will be happy it makes a big batch because the leftovers are even better!

 Ingredients